redhat-developer/developers.redhat.com/_tests/e2e/README.md

 ## What do we test on site-export?
 * Search Page (DCP)
-* RHEL download (Download Manager, Keycloak login)
+* RHEL download (Download Manager, Keycloak login, drupal admin login)
 * RHEL advanced linux cheatsheet (Download Manager, Keycloak login)
 * Keycloak pages (site navigation bar navigates users to login/register pages)
 * Home and Blog pages contain unique string for site monitoring.
 * 404 pages

-## What do we test on drupal site?
-* Admin succesful login

 ## Testing of pull-requests
 The pull request pipeline consists of desktop (export and drupal) and mobile end-to-end tests (export).
-The desktop tests execute in a chrome browser, and the mobile tests use a mobile enulated browser (currently iPhone X).
+The desktop tests execute in a chrome browser, and the mobile tests use a mobile emulated browser (currently iPhone X).

-## Production sanity checks
-As well as testing on PR's we also test in production.
-These tests are a sub-set of the e2e tests, and are used to monitor the status of keycloak, download manager, and DCP.

 ## Retry strategy
 As we're not mocking and using live services, test sometimes fail.
 In an attempt to combat this we decided to add retry logic to tests.